Whenever possible I do love to record in person, for which I use the following equipment:

 I am only on two social media platforms, Twitter and Instagram, and if you follow me on both you know that I use Instagram 10x more than Twitter.
-So, here are my five favorite people to follow on Instagram:
+So, here are my four favorite people to follow on Instagram:

 - Hannah Shaw (aka Kitten Lady) // @kittenxlady

 - Dana Shultz (aka Minimalist Baker) // @minimalistbaker

 (And yes, all of these incredible women have been guests on the podcast, which totally proves how hard I fangirl my own guests, lol.)

 Pretty much everything you’d want to know about that can be found here, in the special edition episode of the podcast that I recorded on my 5-year soberversary.
 (If you are looking for a resource to help you on your own sobriety path, check out Hip Sobriety.)

 I know that running was a big part of your early sobriety.
 I really want to start running myself and am a beginner – do you have any advice for a newbie?